 Student teaching application packets must be submitted no later than September 15 for a spring semester placement the following spring, and January 15 for a fall semester placement the following fall.

-For example: Students who plan to student teach in the Spring 2017 semester would need to submit their letter of intent by May 1, 2016 and then submit their student teaching application packet by September 15, 2016.
-Their student teaching placement would be arranged to begin January 2017.
+For example: Students who plan to student teach in the Spring 2019 semester would need to submit their Letter of Intent by May 1, 2018, and then submit their student teaching application packets by September 15, 2018.
+Their student teaching placement would be arranged to begin January 2019.